Greater Dayton Area Hospital Association

-The 5th Annual Conference is scheduled for 27 October 2017.
-It will be held in the Kumar Conference Center at the Soin Medical Center in Beavercreek, Ohio.
+The 5th Annual Conference was held on 27 October 2017.
+It was held in the Kumar Conference Center at the Soin Medical Center in Beavercreek, Ohio.

 The Opiate Disaster: Impact on the Mental Health and Well-Being of Communities

 - Tracy Plouck, Director of the Ohio Department of Mental Health and Addiction Services

 - Terri Meyer, Enforcement Investigator, State Medical Board of Ohio

 - Nicole Labor, D.O., Associate Director of Addiction Services, Summa Physicians Inc, Akron Ohio

 1045: Around the Region: Panel on Community Responses to the Opiate Disaster.